“yes, everything that has truly been seen must become a poem”

 Also featured above – a glass and gilt iron sconce by Maison Baguès (ca 1940) and a contemporary gilt vase by AERIN.
 The books on the console are Ladurée: The Savory Recipes by Michel Lerouet and CHANEL: The Vocabulary of Style by Jerome Gautier.
 The lavender fabric, used to create our window curtains, is from Osborne & Little, England.

-In our next post, we will meet in the year 1698 when King Louis XIV loosens his reign of control and asks his team of artists and designers to create lighter and more youthful designs.
-These artists introduce the soft, pastel colors that will carry forth into interiors and fashion and set the tone for 18th-century France.
+In our next post, we will meet in the year 1698 when King Louis XIV loosens his reign of control and asks his chief architect, Jules Hardouin-Mansart, to create lighter and more youthful designs.
+Hardouin-Mansart’s team of artists introduce the soft, pastel colors that will carry forth into interiors and fashion and set the tone for 18th-century France.
 They usher in a movement that will revolutionize art, culture and eventually politics.
 Here we will also examine the paintings and drawings of the first and most important of the French rococo artists, Jean-Antoine Watteau (introduced above).
 Nineteenth- century French art scholars consider Watteau to be “the poet of 18th-century France.”
 I am so excited to further explore and share this with you.

 Thank you for visiting!

 Rainer Maria Rilke quote is posted with kind permission of W.W.
 Norton & Company, Inc., New York.

 Subscribe to our blog here and comment below